Brownie Raspberry Swirl Ice Cream Sandwiches

 For the Raspberry Swirl Ice Cream:

-• 12 oz frozen raspberries, defrosted (can substitute fresh berries)
+• 12 oz frozen raspberries, defrosted, you can also use fresh berries

 • 1/4 cup granulated sugar